Video Poker Hands Ranking

 Wild Cards at Video Poker

 Wild CardsIn addition to the typical video poker games, there have been many variants with wild cards introduced to casino fans.
-Just as it is with the majority of video slots, when playing video poker with wildcards, you have the opportunity to replace any card from the deck with the wild one.
-It will substitute any suit and any denomination in order to help you form a winning hand.
+Just as with the majority of video slots, when playing video poker with a wildcard, you have the opportunity to replace any card from the deck with the wild one.
+It will substitute any suit and any denomination to help you form a winning hand.

-If you, for example, choose to play Deuces Wild and your hand is 7-2-5-5-5, you will enjoy a payout for Four of a Kind, instead of for Three of a Kind.
-Thanks to the 2, which will act as a fourth 5-card, you can enjoy a better payout.
+If you, for example, choose to play Deuces Wild and your hand is 7-2-5-5-5, you will enjoy a payout for Four of a Kind instead of Three of a Kind.
+Thanks to the 2, which acts as a fourth 5, you can enjoy a better payout.

-The endless variety of video poker games with wild cards that can be played at online casinos give players plenty of opportunities for lucrative gambling.
-Among the titles you can often play online, you will find Joker Poker which has one Joker card in the deck that acts as a wild.
-With Double Joker Poker, the wild Jokers become two, while Deuces Wild have all four deuces act as wild cards.
-Bonus Deuces Wild, on the other hand, will reward a special reward of 1,000 coins for having Four of a Kind with four deuces.
-There is even a better reward of 2,000 coins of the fifth card is an Ace.
+The endless variety of video poker games with wild cards that can be played at online casinos gives players plenty of opportunities for lucrative gambling.
+Among the titles you can often play online, you will find Joker Poker, which has one Joker card in the deck that acts as a wild.
+With Double Joker Poker, the deck contains two wild Jokers, while Deuces Wild has all four deuces acting as wild cards.
+Bonus Deuces Wild, on the other hand, will award 1,000 coins for having Four of a Kind with four deuces.
+There is an even better reward of 2,000 coins if the fifth card is an Ace.
 These are just a few of the video poker options with wild cards you can often find online.

 Multi-Hand Video Poker

 Multi-Hand Video PokerWhen video poker machines were first created, it was possible to bet only on one hand.
-However, at the beginning of 21st century, the video poker machine which was created by Ernie Moody demonstrated the feature to bet on multiple hands.
-Thanks to the new addition to the casino industry, fans of video poker had the opportunity to bet on as many as 100 hands.
-Nowadays, many virtual casinos also offer many of their video poker games in several variants with a different number of hands you can bet on.
+However, at the beginning of the 21st century, a video poker machine created by Ernie Moody introduced the ability to bet on multiple hands.
+Thanks to this addition to the casino industry, fans of video poker had the opportunity to bet on as many as 100 hands.
+Nowadays, many virtual casinos also offer their video poker games in several variants with different numbers of hands you can bet on.

-When you decide to play multi-hand video poker, you will see the main hand on the bottom of the playscreen and the rest of the hands will be above it.
-Meanwhile, you will be able to choose on how many hands to make your bet on.
-While the cards will be identical for all hands on the first draw, once you decide which cards to hold and which one to discard, the new draw will deal different cards to each hand.
+When you decide to play multi-hand video poker, you will see the main hand at the bottom of the play screen and the rest of the hands above it.
+Meanwhile, you will be able to choose how many hands to bet on.
+While the cards are identical for all hands on the first draw, once you decide which cards to hold and which to discard, the second draw will deal different cards to each hand.
 Thanks to this option, players can maximize their potential profit and enjoy a very fruitful experience.

-As it was mentioned earlier, some video poker variants will offer players the chance to bet on up to 100 hands.
-This is why you may not always be able to see the other hands displayed above the main one.
-However, the game will always detect if there is a winning combination which should be paid out to players.
-Some video poker machines will also offer the option to make a double-or-nothing type of bet whenever they make a winning hand.
+As mentioned earlier, some video poker variants offer players the chance to bet on up to 100 hands.
+For this reason, you may not always be able to see all the hands displayed above the main one.
+However, the game will always detect any winning combination and pay it out to players.
+Some video poker machines also offer a double-or-nothing feature whenever a winning hand is made.

 Payouts on Different Video Poker Variations